BaronBlackmore/SunlightAfterDark/_posts/2021-05-20-3-life-lessons-from-a-board-game.md

 ---
 Games are teaching tools.
 A way to learn how to navigate a situation, while having greatly reduced prizes and punishments.
 Losing *cops and robbers* doesn’t have as much prison time as being an actual robber.

 So what does a game teach you?
 Fundamentally, how to play the game.
-Through play you learn what skills you need to develop to be good at it.
-Now, where a good game will have lots of opportunities to develop your in-game skills, a great game will teach you things applicable outside of the game.
+Through play you learn what skills you need to be good at it.

+While a good game will have lots of opportunities to develop your in-game skills, a great game will teach you things applicable outside of the game.
 Cops and robbers teaches us: *if you’re going to commit a crime, don’t get caught.*

 As children, most of the games we play are push your luck games with our parents, because we don't yet know our boundaries.
 The game of *how much can I get away with* will stay with us long after we’re children.
 Later re-editions include *how high can I turn up the volume* and *how fast can I drive.* In the real world, games are all about learning exactly how much straw breaks a camels back, long before we own a camel.